 9) Relaunch Steam to download and reinstall CSGO.

-Hopefully, this article helped in resolving your issue!
-If none of the solutions here worked for you, we recommend reaching out to the game’s developer for in-depth support.
+Hopefully, this article helped in resolving your issue.
+If unfortunately, none of the solutions here worked for you, we recommend reaching out to the game’s developer for in-depth support.

 Feel free to leave a comment below if you have any questions and suggestions.